pnxguide/sys402-dist-store/README.md

 The goal of this assessment is to evaluate your understanding on fundamental designs and implementations of distributed file systems or not.

 This assessment will let you reconstruct the `hearty-store` and make it distributed.
-For simplicity, we would like to make it a multiple-client/single-server architecture first.
-In the upcoming assessment, you will enhance it into the multiple-client/multiple-server setting.
+For simplicity, we would like to make it a multiple-client/single-server system first.
+In the upcoming assessment, you will enhance it into a multiple-client/multiple-server system.

 For this assessment, you do not need to support all the `hearty-store` functionalities.